Qualifications to Be a U.S. Navy Quartermaster (QM)

 - Computing tide and tidal current data.

-- Keeping logs and records; determine their ship's position by visual and electronic means.
+- Keeping logs and records to determine their ship's position by visual and electronic means.

 - Computing times of sunrise and sunset.